How to Make Whipped Honey (& 5 Delicious Creamed Honey Flavors)

 The yield for this recipe is just over 1 cup of creamed honey (17 TBS).
 Since the whipping process will add so much air, you may find that you can get more than 17 tablespoons out of your creamed honey!

-To make creamed honey, you need at least some crystallized honey.
+To make whipped honey, you need at least some crystallized honey.
 You can use either 100% crystallized honey or add some crystallized or creamed honey to liquid honey.

 This is called seed honey and you’ll need about 1.5 T of crystallized or creamed honey to 1 cup of liquid honey.

-Depending on the time of honey you use, the final color will flavor.
+Depending on the type of honey you use, the final color will flavor.
 Naturally light types of honey will become almost white.
-In these photos, you’ll see the wildflower honey I used turn a pale beige color.
+In these photos, you’ll see the wildflower honey I used turned a pale beige color.

 Check for grittiness at least a few times while you’re mixing.
 If you’re still noticing lots of crystals, keep whipping.
-If there are just a few small crystals, you can stop.
+If you’re using all crystallized honey, it’s unlikely to break it all down during whipping.
+Consider adding extra liquid honey to thin it out for a smoother, creamier consistency.

 Store creamed honey in a cool, dark place in an airtight container.
 It will be naturally thick and very creamy.